NathanDougherty/biotech-options-signals/README.md

 - Update documentation to reflect changes
 - Respect the project's focus on biotech options analysis

-## License
+## License and Legal

-This project is licensed under the MIT License - see the LICENSE file for details.
+Copyright (c) 2024 Nathan Dougherty.
+ALL RIGHTS RESERVED.

+This code cannot be copied.

 ## Acknowledgments